Pause for review every N tasks - selective autonomy pattern

 Discovery

-This description is too terse and abstract to be effective for skill selection.
-It reads more like a design pattern name than a functional description, lacking concrete actions, natural user trigger terms, and any explicit guidance on when Claude should select this skill.
-It would be very difficult for Claude to reliably choose this skill from a pool of available options.
+This description is too abstract and pattern-oriented to be effective for skill selection.
+It reads more like a design pattern label than a functional skill description, lacking concrete actions, natural trigger terms, and any 'use when' guidance.

 Suggestions